6 Warning Signs of Poor Strategic Planning in Law Firms

 Coherent strategic plans rarely occur without a process.
 Equity owners and managers may think strategically about their practice or about their area, but absent a process, ideas are rarely coordinated into a firm plan.

 When firms lack planning processes, different groups and factions can form and actually work at odds.
-Opportunities are missed due to insufficient understanding about what others in the firm are trying to accomplish.
+Opportunities are missed due to an insufficient understanding of what others in the firm are trying to accomplish.

 3. Unclear Vision of the Future